 C - 79% - 70%

 F - below 59%

 Incomplete grades (I) must be completed within the first five weeks of the next semester during the regular school year and by the first day of classes in the fall for the ESY (summer school) classes.
 Failure to complete all work and clear the incomplete grades will result in an “F” being recorded as a final grade in the course.

 The school year is divided into two semesters of approximately 19 weeks each.
 Each semester consists of two quarters with progress reports being issued mid-way into the quarter.
 The mid-quarter progress report and the quarter report cards are unofficial.
 These grades are not permanently recorded in the student's permanent records.
 The final grades at the end of each semester are permanent grades and get reported to the student’s home districts.
-All grade reports are mailed directly to the student’s residence.
+All grade reports are sent directly to the student’s residence, typically electronically.